pkoshevoy/aeyae/README.md

 ##### All Platforms:
 ###### OpenGL 1.1 or later
-*OpenGL* is used for frame rendering, so make sure you have OpenGL drivers for you graphics card.
+*OpenGL* is used for frame rendering, so make sure you have OpenGL drivers for your graphics card.

 ###### CMake 3.1.0 or later
 [http://www.cmake.org/cmake/resources/software.html](http://www.cmake.org/cmake/resources/software.html)